 There are over 1,200 councillors across Scotland, working to represent and support their communities.
 At LGiU Scotland, we want to recognise and reward those councillors who go the extra mile for their constituents.
 2018 will mark the first Councillor Achievement Awards in Scotland.
 The awards will be sponsored by CCLA, investors for local authorities.

 About the awards

-There are six award categories celebrating the varied work of councillors.
+There are eight award categories celebrating the varied work of councillors.
 Anyone can nominate a serving councillor for an award: members of the public, councillors and council officers – the only rule is that you can’t nominate yourself!
-We’ll be taking nominations throughout the Summer and early Autumn, before shortlisting the entries that demonstrate the best of Scottish local government.
+We’ll be taking nominations until September 20th, before shortlisting the entries that demonstrate the best of Scottish local government.
 A panel of judges will then select a winner for each category.

 - Leader of the Year: to celebrate the work of an exceptional Council Leader

 |Tom Heggie||Highland Council|

 |Caroline Shiers||Perth and Kinross Council|

 |Chris Cullen||South Ayrshire Council|

 |Cathy McEwan||Renfrewshire Council|

 |Leader of the Year||John Alexander||Dundee City Council|